Matota/mcp-learning/README.md

 ## Components

+See [ARCHITECTURE.md](ARCHITECTURE.md) for a visual diagram of the system.

 ### Node.js (TypeScript)
 1.  **Weather Server**: A core MCP server (`src/weather-server.ts`) exposing a `get_weather` tool.
 2.  **Stdio Transport**: A wrapper (`src/server-stdio.ts`) to run the server over standard input/output.